Pausansol/Camilo/README.md

 <img src='https://raw.githubusercontent.com/pausansol/camilo/master/images/cover.png'>

 ## Overview
 One click theme change for [Sketch app](https://www.sketchapp.com/).
 It replaces layer styles, text styles and symbols from a Sketch library with the current document.
-Read more about how we
+Read the history of this plugin and how we included it in the design workflow along with the use of libraries [here](https://github.com/Pausansol/Camilo/releases/download/1.0/Camilo.sketchplugin.zip).

 It replaces styles by name